 child's doctor may recommend that your child take a

-Metadate CD).
-These medicines improve symptoms in about 70% of children who
+Metadate CD, or Ritalin).
+Stimulants improve symptoms in about 70 out of 100 children who

 - ADHD: Should My Child Take Medicine for ADHD?